donnemartin/system-design-primer/README.md

 * **Isolation** - Executing transactions concurrently has the same results as if the transactions were executed serially
 * **Durability** - Once a transaction has been committed, it will remain so

-There are many techniques to scale a relational database: **master-slave replication**, **master-master replication**, **federation**, **sharding**, **denormalization**, and **SQL tuning**.
+There are many techniques to scale a relational database: **primary-replica replication**, **master-master replication**, **federation**, **sharding**, **denormalization**, and **SQL tuning**.

-#### Master-slave replication
+#### Primary-replica replication

-The master serves reads and writes, replicating writes to one or more slaves, which serve only reads.
-Slaves can also replicate to additional slaves in a tree-like fashion.
-If the master goes offline, the system can continue to operate in read-only mode until a slave is promoted to a master or a new master is provisioned.
+The primary server serves reads and writes, replicating writes to one or more replicas, which serve only reads.
+Replicas can also replicate to additional replicas in a tree-like fashion.
+If the primary server goes offline, the system can continue to operate in read-only mode until a replica is promoted to primary or a new primary server is provisioned.

 <p align="center">
   <img src="images/C9ioGtn.png">